renovatebot/renovate/docs/usage/upgrade-recommendations.md

 ### Why updating often is easier, faster and safer

 You may think that updating often is too noisy, and takes too much time.
-But updating often actually _saves_ you time overall.
+But updating regulary actually _saves_ you time, because:

+- Regular updates tend to be small
+- Applying `major` updates is easier
+- You'll be ready for CVE patches

+#### Regular updates tend to be small

-Firstly, when you update often updates tend to be small.
+Firstly, when you update regularly updates tend to be small.
 The update's changelogs are small, quick to read, and easy to understand.
 You probably only need to make changes in a few places (if at all) to merge the PR and get going again.
-Because you're reading the changelogs often, you'll get a feel for the direction of the upstream project.
+Because you're reading the changelogs regularly, you'll get a feel for the direction of the upstream project.

+#### Applying `major` updates is easier

-Secondly, when you're current with upstream, `major` updates are generally easier.
+Secondly, when you're current with upstream, `major` updates are easier.
 This is because you already:

 - follow the latest best practices of upstream
 - use the latest names for features/variables
 - read the previous changelogs

+#### You'll be ready for CVE patches

-Thirdly, when a upstream package releases an emergency patch for a critical CVE you'll be in a much better place.
+Thirdly, you'll be ready when a upstream package releases a patch for a critical CVE.
-If you're current, you can just review and merge Renovate's PR and be done.
+If you're current, you can review and merge Renovate's PR and be done.
 If you're badly behind on updates you'll have a bad time because you must read _more_ changelogs and make _more_ changes before you can merge the critical patch.

 To summarize: be kind to future you, and update your dependencies often.